tedwardd/discord-url-archivist/README.md

 ## Known Issues

 Recently, archive.is has introduced a captcha on it's `/capture` endpoint.
-This results in an unfortunately frequent HTTP 427.
-I've taken this in to account and the bot will report it in chat, but I've not yet figured out a way around the issue.
+This results in an unfortunately frequent HTTP 429 I've taken this in to account and the bot will report it in chat, but I've not yet figured out a way around the issue.
 Suggestions welcome.

+## TODO

+* Support a configuration file
+* Find a way around the captcha/429 issue
+* Provide a setup script